thiwaK/explore-python/README.md

 ## Basic Syntax

 Each line in a Python script is a statement.
-A statement is an instruction that a Python interpreter can execute.
+A statement is an instruction that Python interpreter can execute.
 Each Python statement ends with a NEWLINE character.